timfernix/Zoe-Helper/README.md

 # Zoe Helper

 Welcome to the Zoe Helper Bot repository!
-This bot is designed to enhance the support experience on the Zoe Discord Bot support server by automatically replying to posts with helpful tips and information.
+This bot is designed to enhance the support experience on the Zoe Discord Bot support server by automatically replying to posts with helpful tips and information and handling some commands.

 ## Usage
 - Once the bot is running, it will monitor the support server for new posts in the forum channels.